IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   (Receiver Reports) can possibly be another solution to achieve better robustness with less overhead.
 QUIC {{RFC9000}} overcomes this issue because of inherent design.

+* SCReAM has over time been evaluated in a number of different experiments, a few examples are found in {{SCReAM-evaluation-L4S}}.

 # IANA Considerations {#iana}

 This document does not require any IANA actions.